dtruong21/popular_movie/README.md

 Add your API_KEY into gradle.properties file before testing my application.

-If you don't have an API_KEY, let's create one in https://www.themoviedb.org
+If you don't have one, let's create yours in https://www.themoviedb.org

 ## Udacity Popular Movie